weijiawu/BOVText-Benchmark/README.md

 ## Feedback
+Lead Organisers:
+Weijia Wu is a PhD student in Zhejiang University(ZJU) since 2018.
+Debing Zhang is the leader in Intelligence Creation Group, MMU of Kuaishou Technology.

 Suggestions and opinions of this dataset (both positive and negative) are greatly welcome.
 Please contact the authors by sending email to
 `weijiawu@zju.edu.cn`.